-According to the 2015-2020 Dietary Guidelines for Americans, which were created by the USDA and the U.S. Department of Health and Human Services, adults who need 2,000 daily calories should eat the following amounts of each food group every day:
+According to the 2015-2020 Dietary Guidelines for Americans, which were created by the USDA and the U.S. Department of Health and Human Services, a healthy and balanced diet for an adult who needs 2,000 daily calories might include the following amounts from each food group:

 - Vegetables: 2 1/2 cups

 - Oils: 27 grams

 Practicing portion control helps you get the nutrients you need without restricting or overindulging — the latter of which is easy to do these days, when serving sizes at most restaurants far exceed the recommended calories you should be getting in one sitting, according to an April 2016 study in the Journal of the Academy of Nutrition and Dietetics.

 Think about it this way: When you're out at a restaurant and the waiter brings you a huge plate filled with food, two things are likely to happen: